Updated July 2014

 Train tickets to Machu Picchu are regularly sold out several days in advance during the peak months of May to September.
 Travelers on a tight schedule should make train reservations as far in advance as possible.
 Don’t wait to purchase your tickets until you arrive in Cusco.

 For more advice about train service to Machu Picchu, call and talk with one of our expert travel advisors.
-Peru For Less plans customized tours throughout Peru and offers monthly travel specials!
+Peru For Less plans customized tours throughout Peru!